 However, the speeds fluctuate, and the videos buffer.
 This will most likely cause you to rethink when you want to renew your IPTV subscription.
 Your connection can drop from a 4g speed to a 2g within a minute.

 High Cost of a Good Premium IPTV Service

-In economics, a rational consumer is that whose behaviour or decision-making process is based on making choices that result in the most optimal level of benefit or utility for the individual.
+In economics, a rational consumer is that whose behavior or decision-making process is based on making choices that result in the most optimal level of benefit or utility for the individual.
 However, not every consumer who derives utility from the consumption of a commodity is rational.
 This brings us to the issue of rationality vis-a-vis the consumption of IPTV service packages.
-Whether you are running at a loss or not, you may simply continue subscribing to a premium IPTV package for the following reasons:
+Whether you are running at a loss or not, you may continue subscribing to a premium IPTV package for the following reasons:

 If your case is not listed among the exceptions above, the following points will help you save money if you are below or an average income earner from a developing country.